kawai125/OpenFFT_Cpp_wrapper/README.md

    ```

    The management class for OpenFFT library is `OpenFFT::Manager<double>` .
-   In current version of OpenFFT, 64bit float (double) version is only implemented.
+   In current version of OpenFFT, that is only implemented in 64bit float (double) version.

  - Step 1: Initialize manager.
    ```c++